FULU-Foundation/crw/CONTRIBUTING.md

 ## Join the Project Team

-We maintain a small team of core developers who guide the direction of the project, review contributions, and handle infrastructure.
+We maintain a small team of core developers who review contributions, and handle infrastructure.

 ### Core Developers
 - [@Unto](https://github.com/Unto)